gurumurthy8498/interview-questions/1️⃣ Kubernetes Basics & Architecture.md

-1️⃣ Kubernetes Basics & Architecture
+1️⃣ Kubernetes Basics & Architectureeeeeeeeeeeeeeeeeeeeeeeee
 ✅ Covers: What is Kubernetes, components, cluster setup, architecture, and key concepts.

 What is Kubernetes, and why is it used in DevOps?